samuelkrassnig-png/Green-Travel-Preferences/README.md

 # Sustainable Mobility Analysis

-This repository contains the R scripts used for the quantitative analyses presented in the thesis 'Green Travel Preferences in Vienna, Madrid and Tokyo - an international comparison', written at the University of Technology Vienna
+This repository contains the R scripts used for the quantitative analyses presented in the thesis 'Green Travel Preferences in Vienna, Madrid and Tokyo - an international comparison', written at the University of Technology Vienna.

 ## Scripts